sr2echa/anti-www/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as needed.

 ---

-**Disclaimer**: This browser extension is provided as-is and may not work with all websites or under all circumstances.
-Use it at your own discretion.

-For support or inquiries, please contact [your@email.com](mailto:your@email.com).

 Thank you for using the HTTPS Enforcement and Apex Domain Redirection Browser Extension!
 ```